About the Psychology Internship

 - Working with primary care faculty and residents in the Family Health Center as well as working with internal medicine physicians in the Center for Healthy Aging, providing consultation, “warm handoffs,” crisis management, psychotherapy, and counseling

-- Providing psychoeducation in health self-management groups such as smoking cessation and weight management
+- Providing psychoeducation in health self-management groups such as smoking cessation

 - Developing new services in area(s) of interest

 - Developing understanding and confidence in interfacing with the medical community, grasping the cultural differences between professions, and providing streamlined integrated behavioral health